 Ideas from the Trenches - Crazy in Love

 We "fall" in love, we're "love-struck", we get "carried away" (maybe even "out of our minds") by love.
 These are tropes embedded in Anglo-American culture at all levels today.
 But they haven't been with us forever.

-This is the latest episode in the series, Ideas from the Trenches, produced by Tom Howell and Nicola Luksic.
+Ideas from the Trenches is produced by Tom Howell and Nicola Luksic.

 Guests (in order of appearance):

 Elissa Gurman is a PhD candidate in the Department of English Literature at the University of Toronto.

 "Love is madness, but exalted madness, divine.
 The one thing a 19th century woman can do apart from have children is fall madly in love.
 The only substantial choice a heroine is given in these novels is 'do I marry this dude, or do I not?' … And that's why I find it so challenging to see that this one choice is co-opted by forces beyond her control.
 If you think about these women in love as incapable of consent and incapable of choice, we're denying them their humanity."